probabilistic-anchoring/probanch/README.md

 # The Anchoring System #

-This repository contains the source code of the anchoring system.
+This repository contains the source code of the **anchoring framework** used to *"create and maintain the correspondence between symbols and sensor data that refer to the same physical objects"*, as described in [[1]](#markdown-header-references).
+The overall framework is a modularized framework consisting of several individual programs which are utilizing the infrastructure and communication protocols found in the [ROS (Robot Operating System)](http://wiki.ros.org/) environment.

 The overall system is (or it will eventually be) divided into the following individual ROS packages:

 * **anchoring**: the main anchoring management system.
 * **anchor_caffe**: an ROS wrapper for the Caffe framework (for object recognition/classification).